nymea/nymea-plugin-knx/README.md

 # KNX
 --------------------------------

-This plugin adds support to connect nymea to a KNX network.
+This plugin adds support to connect nymea to a KNX NetIp Server.

+## Usage

 In order to set up KNX connectivty in nymea, the KNX network configuration (.knxproj) file is required to be provided during setup.
 This file needs to